IBM/appnav/README.md

 ## Documentation

 This repository is the primary source of documentation IBM Application Navigator.
+The actual documentation starts [here](https://github.com/IBM/appnav/blob/master/start-of-documentation.md).

-Installation documentation is available in Knowledge Center (link TBD).
+IBM Application Navigator is installed as part of IBM Cloud Pak for Applications.
+The installation documentation is available in Knowledge Center (link TBD).

 ## Documentation Strategy